Distributional Random Forests: Heterogeneity Adjustment and Multivariate Distributional Regression: Theoretical Results

 \section{Theoretical Results}

-In this section we exploit the properties of kernel mean embedding in order to relate DRF with the MMD splitting criterion to an abstract version of the standard Random Forest with the CART splitting criterion \citep{breiman2001random} when the response is taking values in the corresponding RKHS.
-We further exploit this relationship to adapt the existing theoretical results from the Random Forest literature to show that our estimate \eqref{eq: distributional estimate} of the conditional distribution of the response is consistent with respect to the MMD metric for probability measures and with a good rate.
+In this section we first use the properties of the kernel mean embedding in order to relate DRF with the MMD splitting criterion to an abstract version of the standard Random Forest with the CART splitting criterion \citep{breiman2001random}, where the response is taking values in the corresponding RKHS.
+This representation reveals that DRF with the MMD splitting criterion can be viewed as a Random Forest estimator of the conditional mean embedding (CME) \citep{OurapproachtoCME}, similarly as the standard Random Forest estimates the conditional mean.
+This relationship is further exploited to adapt the existing theoretical results from the Random Forest literature to show that our estimate \eqref{eq: distributional estimate} of the conditional distribution of the response is consistent with respect to the MMD metric for probability measures and with a good rate.
 Finally, we show that this implies consistency of the induced DRF estimates for a range interesting targets $\tau(\bold{x})$, such as conditional CDFs or quantiles.
 The proofs of all results can be found in the Appendix \ref{appendix: proofs}.